 What are the requirements?

 Interns will need to complete a minimum of 120 hours during the course of the internship.
 Internships are offered in the spring, summer and fall and may range anywhere from two to 12 months.
 School credits may determine the number of hours per week, but program hours are flexible and will depend on your assignment.
-Once accepted into the program, you will have to undergo a background check with our company for a nominal fee.
+Acceptance into the program is contingent on completing required background checks, some of which may have a nominal fee.